 Each of these examples would have an edit distance of one and would be detected using Insycle’s “Similar Matching” feature.

 Exact-match and similar-match can also be combined within an Insycle template, across different fields, to allow you to build advanced deduping templates for Mailchimp.
-These templates can be saved, re-used, or even scheduled for ongoing advanced deduplication.
+These templates can be saved, re-used, or even scheduled for ongoing advanced deduplication of mail accounts.

 Insycle also offers advanced matching features that allow you to dig deep into fields to identify similar information, even when “similar match” may not be able to identify a duplicate.
 You could use the “Ignore” match part to ignore pieces of information within a field.